 For all family caregivers, this group, facilitated by an elder-care professional, will help you learn how to best care for your loved one—and yourself.
 Please join us for discussion and support.
 First Tuesday of every month, 10:30 to 11:30 am on Zoom.
 No Charge.
 For more information and the Zoom link, please contact Abby Goodman, LCSW at firstname.lastname@example.org or 469.206.1688.

-For those who are dealing with physical conditions involving chronic pain, and their loved ones, this group meets the first Wednesday of each month from noon to 1:00 pm via Zoom.
+For those who are dealing with physical conditions involving chronic pain, and their loved ones, this group meets the first Wednesday of each month from 12:00 pm to 1:00 pm via Zoom.
+No Charge.
 For more information and for the Zoom call information, please contact Abby Goodman at 972.437.9950 or agoodman@JFSdallas.org.

 DBT is an Evidence-Based Treatment shown to be effective with: